Sign In

 10. Select Analyze > Plot Profile to create the intensity profile of the linear bisector (Figure 4Biii).
 A plot will appear.
 To retrieve and save the data from the plot, select the List button on the lower left; this generates the text file list of the intensity data along the length of the line drawn.
 Save the text file as a .csv or .txt file.

 11. Open the text file in a fitting program such as MatLab, Python (sciPy), or other programs.
-Fit the intensity data with a Gaussian function of the form: Equation 1, where I(x) is the grayscale value along the length, x; B is the background level; A is the amplitude of the Gaussian; µ is the mean or center of the Gaussian; and σ is the standard deviation of the Gaussian.
+Fit the intensity data with a Gaussian function of the form: figure-protocol-18226, where I(x) is the grayscale value along the length, x; B is the background level; A is the amplitude of the Gaussian; µ is the mean or center of the Gaussian; and σ is the standard deviation of the Gaussian.

 12. Report 2σ as the width of the tactoid.
 Estimate the intensity of the microtubules in the tactoid by calculating the area under the Gaussian (not including the background).